cmeury/yamkins/README.md

 # Yamkins

 Jenkins plugin that posts notifications to Yammer groups written in Java.
+It is currently not registered as an official Jenkins plugin, but I'll try to do that when I have some free time.

 The plugin draws ideas and code from the similar [jenkins-hipchat-plugin](https://github.com/jlewallen/jenkins-hipchat-plugin).
 Thanks!